-Dictionaries cannot be used in the examination.
-This should not stop you, however, from learning how to use one efficiently.
+Dictionaries cannot be used in the examination ~ but this should not stop you learning how to use one efficiently as you prepare towards it.
 A bilingual dictionary is undoubtedly a valuable tool when used carefully, and can aid comprehension and improve accuracy.

 To get the best out of your dictionary, you must start to use it straightaway.
 Familiarise yourself with its entry system and various abbreviations.
 Look through the whole dictionary to see what information it offers: it may have a useful grammatical section, for example.
-Remember to double-check new words in both French and English sections of the dictionary to get a better understanding of the word and its uses.
+Remember to double-check new words in both German and English sections of the dictionary to get a better understanding of the word and its uses.